LimoWanKenobi/LimoResume/resume.md

 ###Analyst Programmer
 __[Digipro S.A.](http://www.digipro.com.mx/)__
+_México City, México_
 _03/2008 – 11/2009_

 * Designed and developed the document visualization web control for a Software as a Service application taking in consideration all the security restrictions imposed by the banks.
-* Developed a tool to configure new instances of the main application reducing the configuration time of a project from 4 days to 4 hours.
+* Developed a tool to provision new instances of the main application, reducing the configuration time of a project from 4 days to 4 hours.

 ###Software Developer
 __[CIMAT](http://www.cimat.mx/en) Software Development Factory__
+_Guanajuato, México_
 _09/2006 – 02/2008_

-*  Developed an image-based measurement plugin that could be used on static images and videos using Borland C++ Builder 6 and DirectShow.
+*  Developed an image-based measurement plugin, using Borland C++ Builder 6 and DirectShow, that could be used on static images and videos.
 * Participated in the design of a module for hand writing recognition.